-he following honor pledge shall be printed at the end of every examination given at the SPTRS:
+he following honor pledge shall be printed (posted, in the case of electronic testing) at the end of every written or electronic examination given at the SPTRS:

 "On my honor as a University of South Florida MCOM Student, I pledge that I have neither received nor given any unauthorized information prior to or during the taking of this examination.
 I understand that if I am aware of any violation it is my obligation to report this violation to an Honor code Representative."